In the Studio

 A brief look at the process behind the work.

-Brent Houston is a painter and printmaker whose work centers on ordinary places—buildings, signs, stretches of land, and moments of quiet infrastructure that usually pass unnoticed.
-By isolating these spaces from their usual context, the paintings allow them to exist on their own terms.
+Brent Houston is a painter and printmaker whose work centers on ordinary places—buildings, signs, stretches of land, and moments of quiet infrastructure that often go unnoticed.
+By isolating these spaces from their usual context, the paintings allow them to stand on their own, slightly removed from function or narrative.

-Houston studied painting at the School of the Art Institute of Chicago, where he developed a deep interest in observation, draftsmanship, and the slow accumulation of meaning in images.
-His work moves between painting and etching, mediums that share an attention to surface, mark, and the physical act of looking.
+He studied painting at the School of the Art Institute of Chicago, where he developed a deep interest in observation, draftsmanship, and the slow accumulation of meaning through looking.
+His work moves between painting and etching, mediums that share an attention to surface, mark, and the physical act of seeing.